9erson/bytebles/courses/First Byte at Python/Lesson 7 - Working with Lists.md

 choice = int(input("Choice: "))
 print(f"You picked: {items[choice - 1]}")
 ```

+The above code is simulating a **select widget**, commonly found in graphical user interfaces, in a console application.
+The select widget is a user interface element that allows users to **choose** from a set of predefined options.

+The code defines a list of items, in this case, "Red", "Green", and "Blue".
+It then displays this list to the user as a numbered list, using the `enumerate()` function to generate the numbers.
+Each item is displayed with its corresponding number.

+After displaying the list, the code prompts the user to pick an item by asking for their choice using the `input()` function.
+The user's input is then converted to an integer using the `int()` function and stored in the `choice` variable.

+Finally, the code displays the chosen item to the user by indexing into the list of items using the user's choice.
+The chosen item is displayed using an f-string.

+This code follows a common pattern when replicating a select widget in a console app.
+It first displays the available options to the user, then prompts them to choose one using input, and finally displays the chosen option back to the user.
+This pattern can be used to create a variety of select widgets in a console app, from simple lists like this one to more complex menus with nested options.

 ### Chew the Byte
 1. Create a list of items on a restaurant menu.
 Display the menu as a numbered list and ask the user to pick an item.
 Then display the message.
 E.g. "You picked Fries!"
 2. Create a list of names of people.
 Display the names as a numbered list and ask the user to pick a name.
 Then print out the number of characters in the chosen name.